micromark/mdx-state-machine/readme.md

 > **Note**: if there is no [current element][current-element], the first character after the
 > start of the token is the start of the expression’s content, and the last
 > character before the end of the token is the end of the expression’s content.
-> Both should be used to parse it.
+> The content could be parsed by the host parser.

 If there is no [current element][current-element], [switch][switch] to either [*After MDX block state*][s-after-mdx-block] or [*After MDX span state*][s-after-mdx-span], based on whether flow or text is parsed.